ibm-cloud-docs/virtual-servers/vsi_managing.md

 ## Rename
 After renaming the device, the name is automatically updated in the {{site.data.keyword.cloud_notm}} console.
 When performing a search within the {{site.data.keyword.cloud_notm}} console, use the new device name when attempting to locate content associated with it.
 Repeat the previous steps to rename the device again at any time.

+## KVM console
+The KVM console is a Java applet.
+Java must be installed prior to accessing the console.
+If Java is installed, ensure that a connection is established using the VPN.
+If a connection is not established, a warning is displayed when attempting to connect to the KVM console that a VPN connection is required.
+If you have issues connecting to your KVM console, see [Why can I not connect to the KVM console?](/docs/vsi?topic=virtual-servers-faqs-servers-general-#why-can-i-not-connect-to-the-kvm-console-).

 ## Cancel
 If you cancel a device, you end use the of that device.
 Devices can be canceled immediately or on a billing anniversary.
 After you confirm the cancellation of your device, the action cannot be undone.
 Refunds cannot be given for immediate cancellations.